-Middle East Respiratory Syndrome Coronavirus (MERS-CoV) has been confirmed in Saudi Arabia.
-Recent cases were confirmed in the following regions: Al Qasim, Ash Shamaliyah, Ash Sharqiyah, Makkah, Najran, Riyadh, and Tabuk.
+Cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been confirmed in Saudi Arabia.
+Recent cases have been reported from the following regions: 'Asir, Al Qassim, Ash Shamaliyah, Ash Sharqiyah, Eastern Province, Jizan, Madinah, Makkah, Najran, Riyadh, and Tabuk.

 WHO does not advise special screening at points of entry with regard to this event nor does it currently recommend the application of any travel or trade restrictions.